danielemontecchi/monkyz/README.md

 The parameters are:

 - `counters`: array containing the names of the tables for which you want to display the counter of records

+## Authentication

+By default, admin module uses [Laravel authentication](https://laravel.com/docs/5.2/authentication).
+If you want to use auth, you can run artisan command `php artisan make:auth`.

 ## Artisan Commands